aydun/uk.squiffle.kam/README.md

 ## Roadmap

-This extension will be merged into CiviCRM core in the near future.
+This extension has been merged into CiviCRM and any further work will be in core, not in this extension.
 See https://lab.civicrm.org/dev/core/issues/487

 ## Configuration